 Nature Treks at Kamala Nehru ParkWalkeshwar and Malabar Hill South Mumbai is the erstwhile business district of Mumbai.
 It is also one of the classiest places to live in.
 Malabar Hill is one of the most prestigious localities in Mumbai.
 It houses the chief minister’s residence.
 The Kamala Nehru Park at Malabar Hill has a panoramic view of the Mumbai Chowpatty beach front and Marine drive right up to Cuffe Parade and Nariman Point.
 The garden has lovely Bougainvillea plants and creepers.

 An identifiable landmark of Mumbai that is in the park is the Old Lady’s Shoe.
 Next to this was a place that was once called Cafe Naaz.
 It was an open air restaurant with the best view in Mumbai and was featured in many Bollywood movies, the most famous being the sequence in the 1972 film Andaz where Rajesh Khanna croons Zindagi Ek Safar Hai Suhaana with Hema Malini.
-A water pumping station is now in its place but the region still has Gulmohur trees and a walk down the road is an exquisite nature trail that you’ll find nowhere else in Mumbai.

 Opposite Kamala Nehru Park lies the Hanging Garden now known as Sir Phirozshah Mehta Garden.
 It is a beautiful botanical garden with many different species of trees labelled neatly.
 The garden is also lined with hedges which are shaped in various contours of animals and are a very pleasant sight.
 This garden has been in existence since 1881.

-These nature trails are just a few examples of Mumbai’s green belt.
-There are other green pockets too that share the Mumbai skyline alongside its high rise buildings.
 Notable among these are the Sagar Upavan Botanical Garden, which is sprawled over 46000 sq meters.
 Maintained by the Mumbai Port Trust it is one of the most scenic spots at the southernmost tip of Mumbai.
 It lies near the Colaba Bus Station.

 The entire Navy Nagar area from the Afghan Church to the Tata Institute of Fundamental Research is also very picturesque and reminds you of a cantonment in the hills rather than an army outpost in one of the most crowded cities of the world.
 You can take a limited stroll here and no pictures are allowed as this is an army area.
 What you can, however take with you is a breath of fresh air and inner peace and comfort.